Palaces > Willibaldsburg Castle at Eichstätt

 Current information

-Due to construction work, access to the observation tower is closed until further notice.
+Due to construction work, access to the observation tower and the well is unfortunately not possible until further notice.

 Address